Hemlock Woolly Adelgid (Adelges tsugae)

 Where it's found

 Infestations of HWA in the eastern U.S. were initially detected in Virginia.
-Since its initial detection, HWA has become established in North Carolina, South Carolina, Georgia, Tennessee, Kentucky, West Virginia, Maryland, Delaware, Pennsylvania, New Jersey, New York, all New England, Nova Scotia, Ohio and Michigan.
+As of 2025, HWA has become established in Nova Scotia, New England (all), New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, West Virginia, North Carolina, South Carolina, Georgia, Tennessee, Kentucky, Ohio, Michigan, Ontario, and northeastern Alabama.

 What's being done (research, regulatory guidelines)